javascript-2020/https-quick/README.md

 <br>

 <h4>quick.notfound(req,res,msg='not found on this server')</h4>
-this produces a '404 not found' response
+sends a '404 not found' response

   - it requires the request and response streams as arguments
   - the response has statusCode 404